 Emphasize Equity: A Chat with Wellesley Faculty

 A hallmark of a Wellesley education is the ready and direct access to faculty members who will help you pursue and cultivate your voice.
 Join Wellesley faculty for an informal chat about the importance of centering equity in this pursuit and the power of using your voice to affect equitable change.

 Take Ownership: A Guide to Financial Aid and Scholarship

 If the terms CSS, FASFA, AGI, and EFC make you a little uneasy—welcome, you’re in the right place!
 In this session, we’ll dive into financial aid terminology and application basics, and walk you through how to use Wellesley’s MyinTuition calculator, a quick and easy tool to give you an estimate of what Wellesley may cost your family.

 Ever wondered what exactly goes on before, during, and after you hit the submit button on your application?
 You’re in luck!
-Dean of Admission, Jessica Ricker, along with members of Wellesley’s Diversity Team, will drop the curtain on the college admission process and take you behind the scenes with a guided case study.
+Interim Dean of Admission and Financial Aid, Jessica Ricker, along with staff from Wellesley’s Office of Admission, will drop the curtain on the college admission process and take you behind the scenes with a guided case study.

 When is the program?